Krialder/gieplan-plant-watering-scheduler/docs/USER_GUIDE.md

 ### "Fairness constraint violation"
 **Cause**: Generated schedule too unequal
 **Fix**: System automatically adjusts - review and accept

+### "Person shows 0 fairness score / assignments per day incorrect"
+**Cause**: Person was added AFTER schedule generation with arrival date matching an existing schedule week
+**Root issue**: System sets `firstSchedulingDate` only during generation, not retroactively
+**Fix**:
+1. **Recommended**: Delete overlapping schedules, then regenerate from person's arrival date
+2. **Alternative**: Accept temporary inaccuracy - will self-correct over 2-3 schedule generations
+3. **Prevention**: Always add people BEFORE generating schedules (see "Important Timing Considerations" above)

+**Technical explanation**:
+The fairness engine tracks how many "scheduling days" each person has been in the selection pool.
+When you add someone after generating a schedule, even if their arrival date is Dec 2 and a schedule exists starting Dec 2, the system doesn't retroactively mark them as "available" for those weeks.
+Their `firstSchedulingDate` stays unset (0 days) until they're included in a generation.
+This makes their assignment rate calculation (assignments ÷ scheduling days) incorrect.

 ### Schedule looks unbalanced
 **Cause**: Recent changes, new people